opmorgan/fava-cogsci2023/README.md

 Files with the prefixes "resources_" and "inst_" contain images and html shown as instructions, used in scripts. 'style.css" contains css to style these instructions.

 ## Consent
 The consent form is the file "consent.html."
-In this anonymous submission, identifying language in the consent form has been censored.

 # Data and analysis code

 Data, analysis code, and output (figures, tables, and html reports) are in the analysis/ directory.
 Analysis scripts are found in analysis/analyses/.
-The folder analyses/lib/ contains supporting functions used by analysis scripts. analysis/figures/ contains figures, and analysis/tables contains generated .tex tables. analysis/manual_cache is used to cache models and other objects that take a while to create.Raw, intermediate, and processed data are found in analyses/data/.
+The folder analyses/lib/ contains supporting functions used by analysis scripts. analysis/figures/ contains figures, and analysis/tables contains generated .tex tables. analysis/manual_cache is used to cache models and other objects that take a while to create.
+Raw, intermediate, and processed data are found in analyses/data/.

 An additional copy of "the data" (the preprocessed data for every participant with at least one full experimental run) is available in the data/ directory. data/aah_long.tsv includes task data, with a row for every trial. data/aah_summary.tsv includes demographic and summary data, with a row for every subject.